eficode-academy/rf-advanced-web-katas/exercises/09-documentation.md

 in case of special requirements and nontrivial cases, there should be documented explanation.
 The keywords
-in this training are pretty concise and self-explanatory, but there's at least one place we could add documentation: we could add a note that using `Change Important Number` from the UI is _slow_, but using the `Execute Javascript` doesn't update the UI, even though it works.
+in this training are pretty concise and self-explanatory, but there's at least one place we could add documentation in: we could add a note that using `Change Important Number` from the UI is _slow_, but using the `Execute Javascript` doesn't update the UI, even though it works.